danielwernerio/tinyo/README.md

 ### Code Wizards

 The people that are listed below made important direct and/or indirect contributions to the vision of TIO.
-It is very important for us to document any credit regarding our very kind contributors of various kinds and to give them their individual fair stake.
+It is very important for us to document any credit regarding our very kind [contributors][repo-contributors] of various kinds and to give them their individual fair stake.

 - Maybe you? [![pure-linux-discord](https://img.shields.io/badge/discord-join-7289DA.svg?logo=discord&longCache=true&style=flat)](https://discord.gg/ERKBk6ArnQ)